Walking the Tree

 2. Breadth First Search (BFS)

-• Level Order: Row by row.
-(Used for finding shortest path in unweighted graphs).
+• Level Order: Row by row, top to bottom, left to right.
+(Used for finding the shortest path in unweighted graphs or discovering the closest nodes first).

 3. Hardware Truth: Traversal Memory Profile

 Choosing between DFS and BFS isn’t just about the “order” of nodes.
-It’s about your RAM.
+It’s fundamentally about your RAM and how you traverse memory.

 Metric Depth-First Search (DFS) Breadth-First Search (BFS)